code-nebula/stripe-subscriptions-sca/README.md

 # stripe-subscriptions-sca

 This repository shows you how to use Node (version 8+) and Stripe to create recurring subscriptions with built-in SCA support.
-It is an updated version of [stripe-recurring-subscriptions] (https://github.com/code-nebula/stripe-recurring-subscriptions).
+It is an updated version of [stripe-recurring-subscriptions](https://github.com/code-nebula/stripe-recurring-subscriptions).

 It uses Express for creating a simple server, Nunjucks for templating, and the Stripe API.